Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Intern, ABC Marketing Firm, Summer 2020

-- The skills acquired are strong developed in Excel and PowerPoint
+- Acquired strong skills in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Develop strong teamwork and interpersonal abilities
+- Developed strong teamwork and communication abilities

 Skills: